 *DISCLAIMER: THESE APPS COME RECOMMENDED BY OUR STAFF.
 OTAKON AND OTAKORP DO NOT RECEIVE ANY COMPENSATION FOR THEIR RECOMMENDATION IN THIS GUIDE*

-This version of All Roads Lead to Otakon was compiled/updated by Jeremiah Soria, Kun Sun Sweeley and Kimberly Merani.
+This version of All Roads Lead to Otakon was compiled/updated by Jeremiah Soria, Kun Sun Sweeley, Kimberly Merani and the Otakon Web Team.

 The original All Roads Lead to Otakon was long hosted and maintained by George E. Hagen.
 He has graciously allowed us to capitalize on the hard work and move it into Otakon’s main site to be maintained by Otakon staffers and we’re grateful.